 The INDECIS project (GA 690462) is putting efforts to collect existing non-standard meteorological observations.
-Within this framework, the Earth Sciences Department of the Barcelona Supercomputing Center (ES-BSC) has been working to identify, collect, format, document and quality control existing high-elevated wind observations.
-Providing an easier and unified access to quality-controlled wind observations from tall towers will boost the utilization of those measurements.
+Within this framework, the Earth Sciences Department of the Barcelona Supercomputing Center (ES-BSC) has been working to identify, collect, format, document, and quality control existing high-elevated wind observations.
+Providing easier and unified access to quality-controlled wind observations from tall towers will boost the utilization of those measurements.
 This technical report goes through the different stages in order to build a unique dataset containing quality-controlled tall tower wind measurements.
 Section 2 describes the data collection process.
-Then, the quality control checks are presented in Section 3.
-Finally, some conclusions are presented in Section 4.
+Then, quality control checks are presented in Section 3.
+General results obtained after the application of the quality control tests are presented in Section 4.
+Finally, some conclusions are presented in Section 5.